tc39/proposal-observable/Can Observable be built on Cancel Tokens.md

 In the Subscription-based proposal, a SubscriptionObserver is created which wraps the input Observer whenever `subscribe` is invoked.
 Then the `subscribe` method passes the SubscriptionObserver to the subscribe implementation provided to the Observable constructor.
 Wrapping the observer in a SubscriptionObserver is beneficial for the following reasons:

-It normalized the input Observer API, ensuring that all methods are present.
+* it normalizes the input Observer API, ensuring that all methods are present.
-The SubscriptionObserver ensures that no notifications are delivered to the Observer after the subscription is closed.
+* it ensures that no notifications are delivered to the Observer after the subscription is closed.

 if Subscriptions are replaced with Cancel Tokens,  it is necessary to replace the `SubscriptionObserver` with a `CancelTokenObserver`.